vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 . ūka  are mentioneḍ It concerns a passage found in Aparārka’s commentary

-on the Yāj˜

-navalkyasmr̥ti \(vol. II, pp. 885 f.\) ascribed to the Brahmapurāṇa: It is stated that the charred bones of a cremated person should be collected in an urn and deposited at the root of a tree or cast in the Ganges, that the place of cremation should be purified with cowdung and water, that a puṣkaraka tree should be planted there or an ed
+on the Yājñavalkyasmr̥ti \(vol. II, pp. 885 f.\) ascribed to the Brahmapurāṇa: It is stated that the charred bones of a cremated person should be collected in an urn and deposited at the root of a tree or cast in the Ganges, that the place of cremation should be purified with cowdung and water, that a puṣkaraka tree should be planted there or an ed

 . ūka \(a structure\) should be built over iṭ